qppd/IoT-Smart-Fan/README.md

 ---

 ## How It Works

 ### ESP32
 1. **Wi-Fi Configuration**: On first boot, ESP32 creates an access point (`SmartFan_AP`).
 Connect and enter Wi-Fi credentials via the captive portal (WiFiManager).
-2. **Sensor Readings**: DHT22 measures temperature/humidity; ACS712 measures current; ZMPT101B measures voltage.
+2. **Sensor Readings**: DHT22 measures temperature/humidity; ACS712 measures current; ZMPT101B measures voltage (with calibration for true RMS).
-3. **Fan Speed Control (PID)**: PID algorithm adjusts fan speed (PWM) based on temperature.
-Setpoint and PID parameters are configurable in code.
+3. **Fan Speed Control (PID + TRIAC)**: PID algorithm computes fan speed based on temperature.
+The `TRIACModule` uses zero-cross detection and phase angle control to set fan power (0–100%).
-4. **Buzzer Alerts**: If temperature exceeds setpoint + 2°C, buzzer beeps for 300ms.
+4. **Buzzer Alerts**: If temperature exceeds setpoint + 2°C, buzzer beeps for 300ms (configurable).
 5. **Data Logging (Firebase)**: All sensor readings and fan control values are sent to Firebase RTDB in real-time.
-Errors in data upload are printed to serial.
+Device logs are also created for history.
 6. **Serial Monitoring**: All values are printed to the serial console for debugging and monitoring.
+7. **Modular Design**: All hardware and logic (sensors, actuators, cloud, control) are implemented as separate C++ classes for clarity and reusability.

 ### Android App
 1. **User registers/logs in.**